stronnag/box2perm/README.md

 aux 7 12 6 1450 2100        # 10 => 12 (MANUAL)
 aux 8 36 3 1600 2100        # 14 => 36 (NAV LAUNCH)
 ```
-The addition text will be ignored by the inav CLI and provides verification to the user that the mode lines have been updated.
-The final line of output will be as:
+The addition text after the upper range will be ignored by the inav CLI and provides verification to the user that the mode lines have been updated.
+The final line of `box2perm` output will be as:

 ```
 ### inav 2.5 aux conversion by box2perm 2020-05-01T14:08:03+0100 ###